mac-/ui-boilerplate/README.md

-configurine-ui
+ui-boilerplate
 ==============

-A UI for Configurine
+A UI for whatever your heart desires